ibis36/TimeSeriesProjectR/README.md

 The repository contains the following files :
 - Presentation.pdf : A slide deck with detailed explanations of the analysis
-- Code : The R code
+- Code.R : The R code